-Program Progress/Effectiveness Appropriateness for the 2023-2031 Housing Element Responsibility: City Manager, Planning Commission, and City Council Financing: Federal Housing Opportunities for Persons with AIDS, California Child Care Facilities Finance Program, and other state and federal programs designated specifically for special needs groups Program HE.1.3.1: Coinciding with the annual General Plan progress report, the City will update and review the inventory of vacant residential land in the city and amend zoning and land use designations, as necessary, to ensure an adequate supply of vacant land to accommodate the City's share of regional housing needs.
-Timing: Annually Responsibility: City Manager, Planning Commission, and City Council Financing: General Fund Progress: Implemented.
-The City continues to encourage an adequate supply of land zoned for a variety of housing types, including multifamily and single family development.
-Tulelake did not have any residential developers inquire about building during the planning period of the 5 th cycle.
-Nonetheless, as a matter of policy the City encourages anyone who would provide low-income housing development.
-Effectiveness: This program has been effective and should continue.
-The City continues to have an adequate supply of land that is appropriate and available for the development of a variety of housing types, and will continue to encourage the development of affordable housing.
-Modify and continue: This program has been modified and will continue as Programs 1.3.1 and 1.3.2.
+Program Progress/Effectiveness Appropriateness for the 2023- 2031 Housing Element Responsibility: City Manager, Planning Commission, and City Council Financing: Federal Housing Opportunities for Persons with AIDS, California Child Care Facilities Finance Program, and other state and federal programs designated specifically for special needs groups Program HE.1.3.1: Coinciding with the annual General Plan progress report, the City will update and review the inventory of vacant residential land in the city and amend zoning and land use designations, as necessary, to ensure an adequate supply of vacant land to accommodate the City's share of regional housing needs.
+Timing: Annually Responsibility: City Manager, Planning Commission, and City Council Financing: General Fund Modify and continue: This program has been modified and will continue as Programs 1.3.1 and 1.3.2.
 Program 1.3.1 reflects the requirements of No Net Loss (Government Code Section 65863) for the transactional review of ministerial and entitlements for the development of sites designated by the City to meet its RHNA to assure the City still has adequate margin in its RHNA inventory.
 Program 1.3.2 commits the City to an annual review of its vacant land inventory to assure it the City can accommodate a variety of housing types for all income levels.
 Should a deficit be projected to occur Program 1.3.2 commits the City to taking specific actions to increase the amount of available land.
 Program HE.2.1.1: Continue to review the effectiveness of the Zoning Ordinance and make revisions if it is found that provisions of the ordinance are creating unusual constraints on the affordability and availability of housing.
 Timing: Every two years Responsibility: Planning Commission and City Council Financing: General Fund Progress: Implemented.
 In June 2023, a comprehensive update of the Dunsmuir Zoning Ordinance was adopted.
 The updated Zoning Ordinance addressed the previous regulatory constraints on housing development.
 Effectiveness: This program has been effective.
 Discontinue.
 Because the City has adopted a comprehensive Zoning Ordinance update that addresses previous housing constraints this program will not be continued.